krathalan/apparmor-profiles/README.md

 # apparmor-profiles

-AppArmor profiles for various programs.
-Only tested on Arch Linux.
+AppArmor profiles for various programs and services on Arch Linux.

 ## Notes about usage
-These AppArmor profiles have been verified to work on the following hardware:
+These AppArmor profiles have been tested on the following hardware:

 - CPUs:
     - Intel 4960K